The Superior Hiking Trail depends on volunteers.

-Over 300 volunteers put in over 7,000 hours every year to keep the Superior Hiking Trail in great shape.
-We recently unveiled our new Trail Renewal Program, which will ensure volunteers are safe and successful in their work along the Trail.
+Over 300 volunteers put in over 8,000 hours every year to keep the Superior Hiking Trail in great shape.
+Whether serving as a trail or campsite adopter or contributing to our Trail Renewal Program efforts, we strive to ensure volunteers are safe and successful in their work along the Trail.

 - Give back to the Trail